-Foam, a Brussels-based cultural laboratory, are facilitating Marine CoLABoration workshops and capturing the learning via a wiki site.
+Foam, a Brussels-based cultural laboratory, facilitated the initial Marine CoLABoration workshops and captured the learning via a wiki site.
 You can read a piece by Foam on the philosophy behind working as a laboratory to protect the ocean here.

 Our aims and approach